tomaszeman/Xunit.Extensions.Ordering/README.md

 	public void M3() { Assert.Equal(1, Counter.Next()); }
 }
 ```
-3. You can enable warning messaging about continuity and duplicates of Order indexes by enabling diagnosticMessages.
+3. You can enable warning messaging about continuity and duplicates of Order indexes by enabling *diagnosticMessages*.

 	1. Create xnuit.runner.json in root of your test project
 	```json